 It ranges differently from store to store, and may not be the cheapest for a beginner, but it is quite affordable for the specifications, quality and history it has.
 Although there’s been a mini battle between the LP-100 and Gibson, it can be said to be the more affordable version of a Gibson for both beginners and intermediate guitarists.

 The accessory bundle contains a series of accessories that both beginners and professionals couldn’t have enough of.
 The major list of accessories in the Epiphone Les Paul 100 include one Ernie Ball black polypro guitar strap for easy carrying both while playing and during travels, 10 packs of D’Addario Assorted Pearl Celluloid Picks that gives your sound a warm feel and rich tone, one snark SN-5 Guitar Tuner as well as a Foldable A-frame stand for both Acoustic and electric guitars.

 The scale length may not be convenient for professional or old guitarists.
 Also, people with smaller statures will appreciate the slim nature more, because those with big hands may find it uncomfortable.

 Overall, there are definitely less priced electric guitars out there for beginners because this is certainly not the cheapest model.
-However, if this baby fits into your price budgets, and you’re ready to step into a dapper, classic world, and experience the feel good, adaptability in a guitar, then by all means, go for this.
+However, if this baby fits into your price budget, and you’re ready to step into a dapper, classic world, and experience the feel good, adaptability in a guitar, then by all means, go for this.

 Basically, as regards beginner electric guitars of all times, the Epiphone Les Paul 100(LP-100) remains top on the list.